nathanchere/nFMOD/readme.md

 * thorough x64 support
 * code for declared but not implemented extern methods
 * implement appropriate events
+* proper documentation - at the very least, map differences and guide on porting C/C++ code to nFMOD

 ## Credits / thanks